 - The site would be an extension to the existing Wivenhoe Quarry, linked by a haul route to the existing processing plant and utilising the existing highway access onto the B1027. - Improvements required to visibility at the junction of the private access and Keelers Tye. - Restoration provides the opportunity for significant biodiversity enhancement and habitat creation on site.
-In-filling and restoration should be in line with habitat creation and outcomes sought in the Minerals Local Plan and any associated documents. - Cockaynes Wood Local Wildlife Site adjoins the southern boundary and would require protection during operations. - Those areas of archeological deposits preserved in-situ from the extraction phase shall be included as part of any restoration scheme. - PRoW footpath Elmstead 24 crosses the site and requires sufficient stand-off distance and protection during operations (e.g., satisfactory crossing point(s) provided for quarry vehicles).
+In-filling and restoration should be in line with habitat creation and outcomes sought in the Minerals Local Plan and any associated documents. - Cockaynes Wood Local Wildlife Site adjoins the southern boundary and would require protection during operations. - To demonstrate that it could not have an adverse effect on European sites through HRA.
+Most likely potential impacts would be caused by disturbance. - Those areas of archaeological deposits preserved in-situ from the extraction phase shall be included as part of any restoration scheme. - PRoW footpath Elmstead 24 crosses the site and requires sufficient stand-off distance and protection during operations (e.g., satisfactory crossing point(s) provided for quarry vehicles).
 Footpaths Elmstead 19 and Alresford 2 also run along the southern boundary and through Cockaynes Wood and need protection during operations.
 The ability to reinstate these fully needs to be investigated as part of the suggested restoration scheme. - Dust mitigation measures, limits on duration (hours of operation) and noise standards (from noise sensitive properties) will be established in the interests of protecting local amenity. - Careful consideration must be given to the final restoration contours used to ensure the final landform blends with the surrounding topography and to ensure Grade 2 agricultural soils are retained on site.